Updated: Dec 8, 2021

 If you answered, "yes" then you've experienced the "Look At Me" syndrome.
 (OK, so that's not a real syndrome, as I'm sure you already knew, but it should be.)

 And when it comes to this syndrome, it's important to recognize not just the syndrome itself, but the symptoms.
 Symptoms like…

 Growing up with a CC Bloom and having a few in my life now, I've come to realize one thing…

 It's not the CC Blooms of the world that are the problem.
 It's how I allow them to make me feel and how I deal with them that is.

-Just recently I was at a function when I bumped into a CC Bloom.
+I'm reminded of a time when I was at a function and bumped into a CC Bloom.
 Normally this particular CC Bloom doesn't bother me, but I was tired and low in energy so this time my buttons got pushed in a major way.
-As a result I became curt with the person and even judge-y
+As a result, I became curt with the person and even judge-y

-This is why I'm super glad I can relate to the line from Beaches…because of my own experiences (especially the one I just shared) I've come up with some strategies for inoculating myself.
+This is why I'm glad I relate to the line from Beaches…because of my experiences (especially the one I just shared) I've come up with some strategies for inoculating myself.
 Strategies that I'd love to share with you.

 But please remember, if anything I'm about to offer doesn't sound doable to you, don't force it to work.
-Feel free to tweak or disregard instead.
+Feel free to tweak or disregard.